Skip to main content

 How do I write a professional Christmas message?
 Toggle answer

-Thank the person, mention the year or collaboration, then wish them a restful holiday and a good New Year.
+Thank the person, mention the year or your work together, then wish them a restful holiday and a happy new year.
 Keep it generous, but not too personal.

 Can a Christmas message be funny?
 Toggle answer